×

 • Splanchnic Vasodilation: In liver disease, there is increased production of vasodilatory substances, such as nitric oxide, within the splanchnic circulation (blood vessels supplying the abdominal organs).
 This leads to the dilation of blood vessels and reduced blood flow to the kidneys.

-• Renal Vasoconstriction: As a compensatory response to reduced blood flow, the kidneys undergo vasoconstriction (narrowing blood vessels) to maintain blood pressure.
+• Renal Vasoconstriction: As a compensatory response to reduced blood flow, the kidneys undergo vasoconstriction (narrowing of blood vessels) to maintain blood pressure.
 However, this adaptive mechanism results in inadequate renal perfusion and compromised kidney function.

 • Fluid Redistribution: In advanced liver disease, fluid accumulates in the abdominal cavity (ascites) and lower extremities due to increased pressure in the portal vein system.
 This leads to decreased effective blood volume, further worsening kidney function.